xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 ... it only issues the object code that will cause  the CPU to do it when the code is executed.
-For  the  example above, the compiler would issue code to compute the expression and store the results in variable x.
+For  the  example above, the compiler would issue code to compute the expression and store the results in variable `x`.

 For an interpreter,  on  the  other  hand, no object code is generated.
 Instead, the arithmetic is computed immediately, as the parsing is going on.
-For the example, by the time parsing of the statement is complete, x will have a new value.
+For the example, by the time parsing of the statement is complete, `x` will have a new value.

 The approach we've been  taking  in  this  whole series is called "syntax-driven translation."
 As you are aware by now, the structure